stevemichaelwhite/tsa-sweden-infant-mortality/README.md

 ## Model Selection

-The ACF appears to be significant at lag 1 and then cut off.
-The PACF appears to show geometric decay.
-I will choose an MA(1) model for the diffed series or ARIMA(0,1,1) on the original (ie the airline model).
-The automatic model was performed using the stepwise [Hyndman-Khandakar algorithm](https://otexts.com/fpp3/arima-r.html).
-The algorithm chose an ARIMA(2,1,0) Which I would have never chosen by looking at the ACF and PACF.
+Two models are considered:

+  - A manually selected one based on assesing the ACF/ and PACF plots.
+  - An automatic selected using the [Hyndman-Khandakar algorithm](https://otexts.com/fpp3/arima-r.html) (step-wise and full grid search yield the same result)

-Summary of manual model and automatic model:
+Summary of results:

     ## # A tibble: 2 × 9
     ##   county    .model   sigma2 log_lik   AIC  AICc   BIC ar_roots  ma_roots